iterative/enhancement-proposals/cloud-exec.md

 # Summary

-Users need to run ML experiments in cloud instances or remote machines.
+Users need to run ML experiments in cloud instances or remote machines when user does not have enough resources in a local machine or a bgger scale is required for ML training (5 GPU instances running differnet experiments).

-DVC should support this out of the box to improve user experience and remove the overhead of instrumenting these scenarios.
+The cloud execution should be supported in DVC experiments level when all the training results are presented in a single experiments table.

 # Motivation